MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 :::image-end:::

 ## Setting up your project to show live changes in the extension
 By default, the extension does not track live changes to the code as you write.
 If you want the browser to automatically refresh when you change a file, set up a live reload environment.
-This requires [Node.js][https://www.nodejs.org/] and [NPM][https://www.npmjs.com/package/reload?activeTab=readme] on your machine.
+This requires [Node.js][NodeJS] and [NPM][NPM] on your machine.
 The following example shows a folder of production files on your hard drive called `my-project`.
 Change the file names and locations as needed for your environment.

 1. Install Node.js and the reload NPM package.
-    1. Download and install [Node.js][https://www.nodejs.org/].
+    1. Download and install [Node.js][NodeJS].
-    1. To install the [reload NPM package][https://www.npmjs.com/package/reload?activeTab=readme], open a command prompt and run `npm install reload -g` to install the package globally.
+    1. To install the [reload NPM package][NPM], open a command prompt and run `npm install reload -g` to install the package globally.
 1. Attach the extension to your live reloading project.
     1. Navigate to the `my-project` folder in your terminal window and run `reload` to start the local server.
     1. In Visual Studio Code, open the `my-project` folder.